 Research Project Title:

 Participating in superUROP gives me the ability to have long term ownership on a project, something that I cannot have normally in class or via a UROP, something that I yearn to have and am fortunate to have in my undergrad.
 I have had numerous research experiences in computational and biological labs at MIT.
-I get excited by computational techniques applied to biology, and this project allows me to do that in a favorite direction, neuroscience.
+I get excited by computational techniques applied to biology, and this project allows me to do that in my favorite direction, oncological diagnosis through radiology.